Sports features have always had a robust fan base among both young adults and seasoned film buffs across the globe.

 Mike Alexander, Mike Apperson, Terry Caldwell

-This Paul Shapiro directorial venture is a coming-of-age sports drama film that stars Megan Follows, Yannick Bisson, and Rick Moranis in pivotal roles.
+Directed by Paul Shapiro, "Hockey Night" is a heartfelt coming-of-age sports drama featuring standout performances by Megan Follows, Yannick Bisson, and Rick Moranis.

-The plot follows a 14-year-old girl (portrayed by Megan Follows) who tries out as a goalie for a local boys team in Canada.
+The story centers on Cathy, a determined 14-year-old girl played by Megan Follows, who tries out as a goalie for her local boys' hockey team in a small Canadian town.